trailcode/webAsmPlay/readme.md

 * Detect OSM building polygons which have the same base but different heights.
 Use only the one with the smallest height.
     * Investigate this some more.
 * Add overrides keywords.
+* Experiment with compute shaders for updating bot positions.

 ### Bugs